shamsch/tick_tick_automation/README.md

 ## TickTick Automation

 This is a simple automation I made for myself.
 I use [TickTick](https://ticktick.com/webapp/) as my To-Do list of choice and I wanted to  sync events between my personal Google Calender, school Outlook calender, and TickTick.
-While you can acheive this without any code if you buy their premium subscription (which I recommend you do as it is a great app), I wanted to put my AWS free tier, Python scripting, and Infrastructure as Code (Terraform in this case) skills to the test.
+While you can acheive this without any code if you buy their premium subscription (which I recommend you do as it is a great app), I wanted to put my AWS free tier, Python scripting, and Infrastructure as Code (Terraform in this case) skills to the test. **This should cost 0$ of AWS bill**

 ### How it works